dymmond/edgy/docs/contributing.md

 ### Enable pre-commit

-The project comes with a pre-commit hook configuration.
+The project comes with a pre-commit (or prek) hook configuration.
 To enable it, just run inside the clone:

 ```shell
 $ hatch run  pre-commit install